 -

-Poor sleep can impair your immune system, slow detoxification, and increase your risk of chronic disease.
+Poor sleep can weaken your immune system, hinder detoxification, and increase your risk of chronic diseases.

 4. Include Detox-Supporting Herbs